County Planning Division Project Awards

 2020 County Planning Division Awards Program

-This program is an opportunity for the division to recognize outstanding planning projects from counties around the country at the Division's business meeting at the APA National Planning Conference.
-It provides members with the chance to see and learn about development, conservation, government, or environmental projects, where planning has had a positive impact on the outcome.
-Judges look for innovativeness and quality, and the potential for use in other areas.
+The APA County Planning Division (CPD) and the National Association of County Planners (NACP) are pleased to announce the opening of their 2020 Project Awards Program application cycle.
+This program provides the opportunity to recognize outstanding planning projects from counties around the country at the County Planning Division business meeting in Houston at the APA National Conference.
+The program provides members with the chance to see and learn about development, conservation, government or environmental projects, where planning has had a positive impact on the outcome.
+Judges will be looking for innovativeness and quality, and the potential for use in other areas.

 Awards of Excellence and Merit

-Planning Project Award: To a specific planning project of unusually high merit conducted by a county that is in the process of being constructed or has been constructed within the last two years.
-The project should demonstrate "on-the-ground" results that are supported by documentable physical or social change.
+To a specific physical planning project of unusually high merit conducted by a county that is in the process of being constructed or has been constructed within the last two years.
+The project should demonstrate "on-the ground" results that are supported by documentable physical or social change.